-The chiller-energy savings only takes into account the increase in supply air temperature.
+The chiller-energy savings only considers the increase in supply air temperature.
 Additional savings are due to higher utilization of an air-side economizer-if present.
 The associated savings depend on factors not covered in the Tool.
 Note also that higher supply air temperatures may result in higher IT-equipment airflows and, in turn, higher equipment electrical costs.